sudeephb/charm-sysconfig/README.md

 If you need further options configured, this extra options will be added to the files `/etc/systemd/system.conf`

+## config-flags

+DEPRECATED in favor of grub-config-flags or systemd-config-flags

+If you need further options configured, these extra options will be added to the files:
+ * `/etc/default/grub` (reservation=isolcpus)
+ * `/etc/systemd/system.conf` (reservation=affinity)

 ## Kernel Version

 Upgrade kernel and modules-extra package to this version and add `GRUB_DEFAULT` to